Stress can really mess you up. It can slow you down. It can cause you to make bad decisions. It can even make you sick.

 Worse yet, sleep loss adds up over time.
 So even if you only miss an hour a night, by the end of the week you’ll have a sleep debt of over seven hours.
 If you feel worn out by the end of the week, there’s a reason why.

 How much sleep is enough sleep?
-The National Heart, Lung, and Blood Institute and the Centers for Disease Control (CDS) agree.
+The Centers for Disease Control (CDC) agree.
 The average adult needs seven to eight hours of sleep every night.
 Teens and children need even more sleep.

 If you feel like you need a mental reset and you suspect lack of sleep is the problem, take the appropriate steps to get enough rest: